Credit Score Types and Versions

 New Credit Scores Not Based on Credit Files: FICO Score XD and CreditVision Link

 Generally, lending to less creditworthy individuals is more profitable, since higher interest rates and other fees can be charged, which more than makes up for any write-offs.
 FICO, in conjunction with Equifax, has developed a new score, called the FICO Score XD, which uses information in cell phone and cable accounts provided by Equifax and on property records and other public data provided by LexisNexis Risk Solutions.
 Another score developed by TransUnion, called the CreditVision Link, relies on data from payday loans, checking account histories, frequency of home address changes, as well as the size of monthly payments and whether the payments are increasing or decreasing while the loan is outstanding.
 The credit score range for both the FICO Score XD and CreditVision Link will be the same as for the FICO score, 300 to 850, with higher scores indicating a better credit risk.
 As of October 2015, the FICO Score XD is still being tested by lenders, but is expected to be more widely available in 2016.
 When it is available, consumers can obtain a free copy of the FICO Score XD from either Equifax or LexisNexis, but FICO has not decided whether to include FICO XD scores in their open access program that allows lenders, such as Discover or American Express, to give free FICO scores to their consumers.
-Consumers who are scored with CreditVision Link will be able to obtain the score as part of their TransUnion credit report.
+Consumers scored with CreditVision Link will be able to obtain the score as part of their TransUnion credit report.

 A new credit scoring system, called VantageScore, has been developed by Equifax, Experian and TransUnion, now in its 3rd revision.
 VantageScore is touted to provide a more consistent scoring system for creditors, giving creditors an alternative to the FICO score.
 There will still be some differences among the scores of the 3 agencies because each credit agency has slightly different data in their files on each person, but the methods used to compute the score will now be the same for all 3 agencies.